Time Is Running Out For Atlanta In Ransomware Attack

 The malware in Atlanta has crippled several city online services.
 The municipal court can't see cases.
 Residents can't pay bills online.
 And police officers are writing reports and booking inmates by hand.

-So far the cyberattack has not impacted police and fire emergency-response systems, water supply safety or airport safety.
+So far, the cyberattack has not impacted police and fire emergency-response systems, water supply safety or airport safety.

 "Everything is up for discussion," she said.

-"We are a resilient city and we will get on the other side of this," Bottoms added.
+"We are a resilient city, and we will get on the other side of this," Bottoms added.
 "This is bigger than a ransomware attack; it's an attack on government and therefore an attack on all of us."

 Bottoms also announced the creation of a response team to help resolve the crisis, including the federal Department of Homeland Security, the FBI and the Secret Service.
 Independent forensics experts and researchers from Georgia Tech are also lending a hand in the investigation.

-Seven days since the city's data was taken hostage, some city employees are back online and able to use email.
+In the seven days since the city's data was taken hostage, some city employees are back online and able to use email.
 Others are still using pen and paper.
 The municipal court system has been turning people away all week.